Category Archives: Vivien Leigh

 A Streetcar Named Desire is about conflict, pain, and the human desire for love and feeling thwarted by realism and dire circumstances.

-Each of the four characters is capable of being dissected and sympathized with and worthy of discussion.
+Each of the four characters can be dissected, sympathized with, and is worthy of discussion.
 This only proves the complexities of each.

 The film set an Oscar record when it became the first film to win in three acting categories (a feat only since matched by Network in 1976).